-It's becoming more and more common to hear people talking about marijuana's “entourage effect,” but what does entourage effect mean?
-Why is it important?
+It's becoming more and more common to hear people talking about marijuana's entourage effect, but what does the entourage effect mean and why is it important?
 The entourage effect has a lot to do with the therapeutic qualities of the cannabis plant, and interestingly, it also has a lot to do with the unique chemical compounds responsible for the smells and flavors of marijuana.

 But terpenes do more than provide flavor and aroma.
-They also support other cannabis molecules in producing physiological and cerebral effects.
+They also support other cannabis compounds in producing physiological and cerebral effects.
 There is synergy between cannabinoids and terpenes, not to mention other secondary metabolites and phytochemicals.
-This is called the entourage effect, and it's the reason terpenes have revealed themselves to be such a critical piece of the cannabis puzzle.
+This is the essence of the entourage effect, and it's the reason terpenes have revealed themselves to be such a critical piece of the cannabis puzzle.

 Cannabis contains hundreds of molecules that have the ability to directly interact with our bodies and minds.
-Phytocannabinoid molecules are relatively unique to the cannabis plant, but other plant-derived molecules such as flavonoids and terpenes also bind to our cells and receptors, influencing our experiences.
+Phytocannabinoid molecules, like THC and CBD, are relatively unique to the cannabis plant, but other plant-derived molecules such as flavonoids and terpenes also bind to our cells and receptors, influencing our experiences.

-Terpenes are a large class of molecules that are produced by many species of plants, including conifers and citrus fruit trees.
-They are the main ingredient in essential oils, and are the fragrant compounds responsible for plants' distinctive aromas.
+Terpenes are a large class of molecules produced by many species of plants, including conifers and citrus trees.
+They are the main ingredient in essential oils and are the fragrant compounds responsible for plants' distinctive aromas.
 Essential oils provide the scents for many cosmetics, perfumes, soaps, and food.

-Terpenes dissipate into the air very easily, and are the first molecules to vaporize when heat is applied to flower.
-The flavor of these compounds are maximized by whole-flower vaporization, which gives the brain a chance to interpret the flavor without overwhelming it with the taste of smoke.
+Since terpenes dissipate into the air very easily, they are the first molecules to vaporize when heat is applied to flower.
+The flavors of these compounds are maximized by whole-flower vaporization because most terpenes vaporize at a lower temperature than combustion.
+Combustion, which occurs when cannabis is smoked, obliterates many delicate terpenes.

 It's also important to note that, while the terms terpenes and terpenoids are sometimes used interchangeably, there's a slight difference between them.
-While terpenes are still in the hydrocarbon form, terpenoids have been denatured by oxidation, which takes place during the drying and curing process.
+Terpenes are still in the hydrocarbon form, but terpenoids have been denatured by oxidation, which takes place during the drying and curing process.

 Do terpenes get you high?

-It is currently being speculated that a plant's terpene profile has much to do with the nuances of the effects produced by a strain, far beyond the more common sativa or indica indicators.
+There is some speculation that a plant's terpene profile has much to do with the nuances of the effects produced by a strain, far beyond the more common sativa or indica indicators.
 Getting to know the unique combination of marijuana terpenes produced by your favorite cultivars will help you recognize the specific cannabis flowers and concentrates that will be most beneficial to your needs.
-The following terpene chart is designed to help you get a sense of how each produces or enhances certain therapeutic effects.

 In addition to their aromas, terpenes have direct interactions with the human body.
 For instance, when alpha- and beta-pinene are consumed together, they display synergistic anti-tumor properties on cancer cells in a laboratory.
-Dr. Ethan Russo has conducted research which suggests that, due to the entourage effect, whole-plant cannabis is superior to isolated compounds extracted out of the plant.
+Dr. Ethan Russo has conducted research which suggests that, due to the entourage effect, whole-plant cannabis is superior to isolated compounds extracted from the plant.

-This isn't surprising, as with many beneficial plants, fruits, and vegetables, we consume many, many phytochemicals at one time.
-These combinations make up the nutritional and therapeutic properties we enjoy, and though isolated compounds and molecules have benefits that are quantifiable by lab testing and research, the entourage effect that comes from consuming multiple interacting components together at the same time justify seeking out whole-plant forms of cannabis whenever available.
+This isn't surprising.
+Many beneficial plants, fruits, and vegetables contain a variety of phytochemicals that combine differently.
+These combinations make up the nutritional and therapeutic properties we enjoy, and though isolated compounds and molecules have benefits that are quantifiable by lab testing and research, the entourage effect comes from consuming multiple interacting components together at the same time.
+Many feel this justifies seeking out whole-plant forms of cannabis whenever possible.

-While these aromatic cannabis compounds clearly play an important role in producing and enhancing many of the beneficial effects you get from consuming marijuana, they will not get you stoned on their own.
-In general, if you were to isolate or extract terpenes from a cannabis plant you would still be able to experience the smells and flavors associated with those terpenes, but consuming those terpenes alone would not give you any noticeable psychoactive effects.
+While these aromatic cannabis compounds clearly play an important role in producing and enhancing many of the beneficial effects you get from consuming cannabis, they do not produce a stoned effect on their own.
+If you were to isolate or extract terpenes from a cannabis plant, you would still be able to experience the smells and flavors associated with those terpenes.
+But consumed alone, they would not give you any noticeable psychoactive effects.

 How terpenes interact with our bodies

 So how is this all happening?
 What bodily processes or mechanisms could explain why combined terpenes and cannabinoids are superior to isolated ones?
 One way is that they may increase the blood-brain barrier permeability and even affect the way that tetrahydrocannabinol (THC) binds to CB1 receptors in our endocannabinoid system (ECS).
-In another example, alpha-pinene, nature's most abundant terpene commonly found in pine trees and other coniferous trees, may counter some of the short-term memory loss associated with high levels of THC.
+In another example, alpha-pinene, commonly found in pine trees and other coniferous trees, may counter some of the short-term memory loss associated with high levels of THC.

 More research is being conducted into the potential benefits of cannabis-derived terpenes.
 For instance, a 2013 study published in BMC Complementary and Alternative Medicine examined limonene, a terpene known for its zesty citrus flavor.
 The researchers found that limonene demonstrated anti-depressant and anti-anxiety properties in rodent models.

-An additional factor contributing to the entourage effect could also be that cannabinoids and terpenes hit different targets, and the combined activity at those targets (receptors or other cellular pathways) results in a better outcome.
-For example, multiple molecules attack inflammation at multiple sources of said inflammation.
+An additional factor contributing to the entourage effect could also be that cannabinoids and terpenes hit different targets in the ECS, and the combined activity at those targets (receptors or other cellular pathways) results in a better outcome.
+For example, multiple cannabis compounds attack inflammation at multiple sources of said inflammation.
 It's also plausible that terpenes could enhance our bodies' ability to absorb or process cannabinoids.